franktalora/number-to-words-api/README.md

 This will run several unit tests to test both the Number and Price converters.
 The testing tool used is [xUnit](https://xunit.net/).

 <img width="400" alt="Screenshot 2024-09-18 at 4 31 09 PM" src="https://github.com/user-attachments/assets/1738bb3a-9f50-498d-906c-3ec633e5580a">

+The test plan here is to ensure both number conversion (`123` -> `ONE HUNDRED AND TWENTY-THREE`) and price conversion (`1.50` -> `ONE DOLLAR AND FIFTY CENTS`).

+So, whenever we run our endpoint on the frontend and input a valid `number`, we expect it to return with the number that was input, and the converted words.

+> [!IMPORTANT]
+> TODO: Implement frontend tests.
+> UI components would benefit from some (Jest) tests:
+> Things such as number formatting (`123.45678` -> `$123.46`), copy to clipboard, and conversion history, are handled via JS.

 ## Created by Frank Talora